The prostate is a walnut-sized gland in men that is part of the reproductive system.

 Cancer is a disease characterized by the uncontrolled growth and potential spread of abnormal cells.
 The human body is made up of billions of cells that normally divide to reproduce themselves.
 Occasionally, cells abnormally divide too quickly.
 Rapidly dividing cells can create a mass called a tumor.
 Some tumors are benign (noncancerous, no potential to spread).
 Others are malignant (cancerous).
 The growth of a benign tumor may interfere with body functions, such as urinating, but these tumors are seldom life threatening.
 On the other hand, malignant tumors invade and destroy normal tissue.
 By a process called metastasis, cells break away from a cancerous tumor and spread through the blood and lymphatic system to other parts of the body, where they form new tumors.
 Sometimes cancer grows and spreads rapidly.
 In other cases, it develops and spreads slowly.

 What is Prostate Cancer?

 Prostate cancer begins when normal cells in the prostate begin to change and grow uncontrollably.
 Some prostate cancers grow slowly and may not cause symptoms or problems for years while other prostate cancers are more aggressive and grow quicker.
 Often there is no way to predict how aggressive a cancer is before a biopsy.
-However there are multiple new biomarkers and genomic tests available that may aid in determining if the cancer will be agressive or not.
+However there are multiple new biomarkers and genomic tests available that may aid in determining if the cancer will be aggressive or not.
 Click below for more information about these biomarkers and genomic tests.